Departmental Admissions Process

 International applicants must also complete the university admission process:

-To be admitted to the Graduate School for the purpose of seeking an advanced degree or certificate, the applicant must have an accredited degree equivalent to a U.S. bachelor's degree from an institution of recognized standing.
+To be admitted to the Division of Graduate Studies for the purpose of seeking an advanced degree or certificate, the applicant must have an accredited degree equivalent to a U.S. bachelor's degree from an institution of recognized standing.
 Official transcripts with certified English translations are required.

-The next step is the Graduate School and the Office of Admissions reviews the applications to see if all required documents have been received and all requirements have been met.
+The next step is the Division of Graduate Studies reviews the applications to see if all required documents have been received and all requirements have been met.
 The Office of Admissions will not formally admit or send an I-20 until all required documents have been received and approved.
 Please note the department is not responsible for issuing the I-20.

 Sending the I-20

-Once admitted by the Graduate School and the Office of Admissions, the applicant will receive a letter and immigration packet from the University of Oregon.
+Once admitted by the Division of Graduate Studies, the applicant will receive a letter and immigration packet from the University of Oregon.
 The packet can be sent by express mail.
 That information will be provided once the I-20 is made by the ISSS office.